meken/cloud-hackathons/hacks/bq-dwh-dbt/README.md

-# Data Warehousing with BigQuery and DBT
+# Data Warehousing with BigQuery and dbt

 ## Introduction

-In this hack we'll implement a classic data warehouse using modern tools, such as Cloud Storage, BigQuery, DBT and Cloud Composer.
-We'll start with a modified version of the well known *AdventureWorks* OLTP database (a sample database that contains sales data for a fictitious, multinational manufacturing company that sells bicycles and cycling accessories) and build a dimensional model using DBT.
+In this hack we'll implement a classic data warehouse using modern tools, such as Cloud Storage, BigQuery, *dbt* and Cloud Composer.
+We'll start with a modified version of the well known *AdventureWorks* OLTP database (a sample database that contains sales data for a fictitious, multinational manufacturing company that sells bicycles and cycling accessories) and build a dimensional model using *dbt*.

 ![Architecture of the solution](./images/bq-dwh-dbt.png)

 In our scenario, the data has already been copied from the database to a landing bucket in Cloud Storage as CSV files.
 In the first challenge we'll create BigLake tables in BigQuery to make that data accessible in BigQuery.
 In the second challenge we'll apply some basic cleansing and transformations to load the data into staging tables.
-In the third challenge we're going to automate this process using DBT.
+In the third challenge we're going to automate this process using *dbt*.
 The fourth challenge is all about creating the dimensional model and the fact table.
 In the last challenges we'll automate, orchestrate and monitor the whole process by tapping into Cloud Composer and Cloud Monitoring.

 ## Learning Objectives